JunweiZang/FDPS/README.md

 In particular, we provide detailed steps of how to implement the following proposed functions in FDPS:

 1. FD simultaneous broadcast and sensing, which is realised by an adaptive FD energy-based collision detection and avoidance algorithm.
-2. Average PDR/Latency/Collision Duration performance analyser modules.
+2. Internal collision resolution module (i.e. FCFS algorithm).
 3. Resource allocation and reservation module.
-4. Transmission scheduling module.
+4. External collision resolution module (i.e. prioritised re-broadcast and scheduling).
-5. Prioritised re-broadcast and scheduling module.
+5. Average PDR/Latency/Collision Duration performance analyser module.